httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 - {{representation-digest}} describes concepts related to representation digests,
 - {{digest}} defines the Digest request and response header and trailer field,
-- {{want-digest}} defines the Want-Digest request and response header and trailer field,
 - {{content-digest}} defines the Content-Digest request and response header and trailer field,
-- {{want-content-digest}} defines the Want-Content-Digest request and response header and trailer field,
+- {{want-fields}} defines the Want-Digest and Want-Content-Digest request and response header and trailer field,
 - {{algorithms}} and {{deprecate-contentMD5}} describe algorithms and their relation to Digest,